 In August 2015, a new segment of the West Papio Trail was completed and opened for public use.
 Plans for West Papio Trail, Giles Road to Millard Ave are being designed, with constructed expected during 2018.

-South Omaha Trail, Phase 2 (Keystone to the Field Club Trails) is nearly completed.
-Project management has been carried out by the City of Omaha Parks Department, and the project is expected to be open for public use before the end of 2016.
+South Omaha Trail, Phase 2 (Keystone to the Field Club Trails) was completed and opened for public use in fall 2016.
+Ongoing operations and maintenance will be conducted by the City of Omaha, Parks Department.

 44. Trails Assistance Program